 It seems there’s always some fantastic phenomenon happening in the sky, doesn’t it!?
-In the spring of 2020 spring, scientists discovered a new comet was discovered called Comet Neowise.
+In the spring of 2020 spring, scientists discovered a new comet called Comet Neowise.
 Of course, this meant I had a challenge in front of me.
-Since I love to photograph the night sky, I had to capture this beauty with my lens.
+I love to photograph the night sky, so I had to capture this beauty with my lens.
 Since we won’t get another opportunity for 6,800 years and I’ll likely be long gone by then, now’s the time to put my nighttime photography settings to work and capture Comet Neowise!

-Here are the 5 astoundingly simple steps I took to capture Comet Neowise!
-If you begin practicing these techniques, you will definitely be one step closer to calling yourself a PRO.
-Time to step up your game and stretch those pro legs!
-Don’t worry – if you missed Neowise, you will surely have another opportunity to capture the next celestial event.
-These techniques will work for any significant night sky event.
+Here are the simple steps I took to capture Comet Neowise!
+If you practice these techniques and use the best settings for night photography, you will be thrilled with your results.
+Don’t worry – if you missed the Neowise Comet, you will indeed have another opportunity to capture the next astronomical event.
+These nighttime photography settings will work for any similar significant event.